abinit/abinit/doc/tutorial/compilation.md

 that indicates that our library supports threads.

-You may have noticed that make in this case is not just building the library but is also running unit tests to validate the build.
+You may have noticed that, in this case, make is not just building the library but is also running unit tests to validate the build.
 This means that if `make` completes successfully, we can be confident that the build is OK and we can proceed with the installation.
-Other packages use a different philosophy and provide a `make check` option to run the test suite.
+Other packages use a different philosophy and provide a `make check` option to be executed after `make` in order to run the test suite before instaling the package.

 ```sh
 make PREFIX=$HOME/local/ install